cityofaustin/vision-zero/atd-toolbox/get_lookup_table_changes/README.md

 ### Env file

 Rename the env_template to env

 Fill in the values using your credentials for the VZ read replica.

 ### Running the script

+In order to run this script you need to have a recent CRIS lookup table export csv and provide the file path as an argument in the command line like so:

+`python3 get_lookup_table_changes.py --input path_to_extract.csv `

-In order to run this script you need to have a recent CRIS lookup table export csv and then update the file_path in the script.
-Running get_lookup_table_changes.py can take awhile, so sit tight.
-Once the script is done, a file will be created in this directory called up_migrations.sql that contains all of the sql commands generated from running the script.
+Running `get_lookup_table_changes.py` can take awhile, so sit tight.
+Once the script is done, a file will be created in this directory called `up_migrations.sql` that contains all of the sql commands generated from running the script.
 The contents of this file can then be used to create a migration in the hasura console so we can track these huge changes.
-A file called down_migrations.sql is also created in this directory which you can use as the down migration.
+A file called `down_migrations.sql` is also created in this directory which you can use as the down migration.